How To Stop Caring About Someone

 Below are a few ways to improve your mental health when you still care about an ex or others’ opinions and tips to move on.

 • Do not contact them: While some separations require a certain level of contact, it may help to keep contact only when necessary.
 Don't check up on someone’s life through their social media.
 Let yourself feel, but focus on trying to improve your mental health instead of changing people’s feelings.
-Don’t give others the power to harm your mental health by telling them how you feel when they don’t care to support you or talk to you.
+Don’t give others the power to harm your mental health by telling them how you still care when they don’t care to support you or talk to you.
 Keeping your distance, emotionally and physically, will benefit you in the long run.

 • Unfollow their social media: Keeping up with an ex-partner’s social media while you continue to hold on to feelings for them can be detrimental to successfully moving on.
 Paying attention to what an ex-partner posts can also make you feel worse by giving you a false perspective of their experience, as they are unlikely to publicize negative or vulnerable feelings.
 Similar to ceasing all contact, removing yourself from their social media profiles to keep your ex “out of sight and out of mind” is often crucial for many as they practice intentionally moving on from a relationship.

 • Focus on people who do care: While breakups can hurt, they can create an opportunity for us to spend more time with friends and loved ones.
 Focusing on people who do care for you may serve as a reminder that you are worthy of kindness and good mental health.
-Spending time with people who treat you well also possibly offers the potential for closure.
+Spending time with people who treat you well also possibly offers the potential to get closure.
 Consider hanging out with a friend in your free time, as they can offer you emotional support as you navigate this tough time.

 Getty/AnnaStills